obnam-mirror/obnam2/obnam.md

 * `GET /chunks?sha256=xyzzy` &ndash; find chunks on the server whose metadata indicates their contents has a given SHA256 checksum
 * `GET /chunks?generation=true` &ndash; find generation chunks
+* `GET /chunks?data=True` &ndash; find chunks with file data
+  - this is meant for testing only
+  - it excludes generation chunks, and chunks used to store the generation's SQLite file

 HTTP status codes are used to indicate if a request succeeded or not, using the customary meanings.